 The utilities, pursuant to plans developed by the IPA, have historically used fixed-price, fixed-quantity forward energy contracts and financial hedges (such as the LTPPAs), along with RTO load balancing services to serve load.
-Energy deliveries have been coordinated by the RTOs and the Agency arranged a portfolio of long-term
+Energy deliveries have been coordinated by the RTOs and the Agency arranged a portfolio of long-term contracts and standard forward hedges.
+These forward hedges were procured in multiples of 50 MW during the earlier procurements and in 25 MW blocks since 2014.
+Ancillary services have been purchased from the RTO spot markets.
+The utilities have used Auction Revenue Rights to mitigate transmission congestion cost.

 Forward hedges have been procured on a "laddered" basis.
 The Agency originally sought to hedge 35% of energy requirements on a three-year-ahead basis, another 35% on a two-year-ahead basis, and the remainder on a year-ahead basis.
 Prior to 2014, procurements had been annual, in April or May, rather than on a more frequent or ratable basis.
 For example, in the spring of 2010, the Agency procured forward hedge volumes as close as possible to 35% of the monthly average on-peak and off-peak load forecasts for the 2012-2013 Delivery Year.
 In the spring of 2011, the Agency procured forward hedge volumes to bring the total volume as close as possible to 70% of then-current monthly average on-peak and off-peak load forecasts for the 2012-2013 Delivery Year.
 And in the spring of 2012, the Agency procured forward hedge volumes to bring the total volume as close as possible to 100% of then-current monthly average on-peak and off-peak load forecasts for the 2012-2013 Delivery Year.
+And in the spring of 2012, the Agency procured forward hedge volumes to bring the total volume as close as possible to 100% of then-current monthly average on-peak and off-peak load forecasts for the 2012-2013 Delivery Year.
 In the 2013 Procurement Plan, the Agency indicated it was considering a change in hedging from 100%/70%/35% of the expected load to 75%/50%/25%.
 Because there were no procurements in 2013, that hedging strategy was not formally adopted or implemented.